MachineLemonade/docs/v0.9/deployment-level-logs.md

 ### Interpreting Logs

-We've designed this view to give you access to deployment level logs that will help you monitor the health of your deployment's component (Webserver, Scheduler, Worker).
+We've designed this view to give you access to deployment level logs that will help you monitor the health of your deployment's Airflow components (Webserver, Scheduler, Worker).

-**Note:** These are _not_ task-level logs that you'd find in the Airflow Web UI.
-Logs on Astronomer are not a replacement for task-level logging in the Airflow UI.

 A few use cases: